dalathegreat/Battery-Emulator/README.md

 ![GitHub actions](https://img.shields.io/github/actions/workflow/status/dalathegreat/BYD-Battery-Emulator-For-Gen24/compile-all-batteries.yml?color=0E810E)
 ![Static Badge](https://img.shields.io/badge/made-with_love-blue?color=%23008000)

-This software enables EV battery packs to be used for stationary storage in combination with solar inverters.
-It achieves this by converting EV battery CAN data into Modbus RTU registers, that emulate a BYD 11kWh HVM battery.
-This makes it extremely easy to use EV batteries in a true plug'n'play fashion.
+This software enables EV battery packs to be used for stationary storage.
+It achieves this by converting the EV battery CAN data into a brand battery format that solar inverters can understand.
+This makes it extremely cheap and easy to use large EV batteries in a true plug'n'play fashion!

 ![alt text](https://github.com/dalathegreat/BYD-Battery-Emulator-For-Gen24/blob/main/Images/Fronius.png)